blazejn95/Limited-Access-Bundle/README.md

   - inputA - file that specifies the amount of subbundles and their AU size.
 Example file has four subbundles 30 AUs each
   - inputB - contains the amount of allocation units needed per class.
 Example file is already in the Debug folder filled with 1 2 6 separated with new line which means there are three classes 1st requiring 1 AU 2nd requiring 2 AUs and 3rd requiring 6 AUs
   - prios - filled with numbers starting from 0.
 They describe priority of each class.
 Example file is filled with 0 1 2 separated with new lines which means 1st class has priority 0, 2nd class has priority 1 and 3rd class has priority 2.
 The lower the priority number the more important the class is.
 When the subbundles are filled and request of class 1 cannot be serviced then a class 2 demand that is ALREADY BEING HANDLED BY SYSTEM will be removed and the traffic will be lost.
+- run the simulation
+- results are presented as follows:
+  - soon (tm)......